-Family/Parent Involvement
+Parent Involvement

-5 Days Tardy - A letter will be sent to the parent addressing the tardies.
+5 Days Tardy - A letter will be sent to the parent/guardian addressing the tardies.
 A home visit may be made by school personnel.

-10 Days Tardy - An "Attendance Cooperation" meeting will be scheduled with parents and school interventionist.
+10 Days Tardy - An "Attendance Cooperation" meeting will be scheduled with parents/guardians and school interventionist.

-15 Days Tardy - The school district will request a mediation meeting with parents, student, administration, and school interventionist.
+15 Days Tardy - The school district will request a mediation meeting with parents/guardians, student, administration, and school interventionist.

-20 or more Days Tardy - A letter will be sent to the County Attorney notifying them of attendance concern.
+20 Days or more Tardy - A letter will be sent to the County Attorney notifying them of attendance concern.